You are viewing a story from harrypotterfanfiction.com

-I sighed with relief when it was safely hidden, but caught Malfoy’s gaze lingering on my arm.
-‘What’ I snapped, causing him to glance up at me.
-Oh my god.
+I sighed with relief when it was safely hidden, but caught Malfoy's gaze lingering on my arm.
+'What?'
+I snapped, causing him to glance up at me.
+Something in his gaze made my heart momentarily stand still.
+He was looking at me with a mixture of curiosity and pity and it made my blood run cold.
 What had he seen?
 Had he seen my scar?
-I didn’t think I could take it, if he had seen it.
-I really didn’t need to give him of all people more ammunition to use against me.
+I didn't think I could take it if he had seen it.
+I really didn't need to give him of all people more ammunition to use against me.

 We worked in silence for the next half an hour.
 I was surprised at how we quickly fell into a routine of working together.
 I would do one step of the potion and he would do the next.
 It pretty much meant that we didn't need to speak to other, so it worked perfectly.
 It was all going rather well until I noticed that instead of shredding the Boomslang Skin as he was supposed to be doing, he was rather neatly slicing it into perfectly equal portions.

-‘You’re doing that wrong,’ I said, wincing slightly as he immediately stopped and turned around to glare at me.
+'You're doing that wrong,' I said, sounding more condescending than I intended.
+I couldn't help but wince slightly as he stiffened and then turned around to glare at me.